R (Save Our Railways) v Director of Passenger Rail Franchising: Court of Appeal

 The Court of Appeal, Tom Bingham (giving judgment with Waite LJ and Otton LJ) held that Save Our Railways had standing for judicial review on behalf of rail users.
 The Franchise Director had not properly understood Ministerial instructions.
 But no mandatory remedy was granted, referring the question back to the Franchise Director for further consideration.
-The Court said the DPRF comply with instructions that Passenger Service Requirement be based on that provided by British Rail.
+The Court said the DPRF complied with instructions that Passenger Service Requirements be based on that provided by British Rail.
 This justified quashing the PSR which fell below the standard.

 Sir Thomas Bingham MR said the following:

 Significance

-Afterwards, the Minister simply decided ‘to clarify’ that the rules were ‘to ensure that they reflect beyond doubt the policy that we have always followed’.
+Afterward, the Minister simply decided ‘to clarify’ that the rules were ‘to ensure that they reflect beyond doubt the policy that we have always followed’.
 So in effect Save Our Railways won the case, but lost the campaign.